All retail brands want to grow. But few do the one thing that all but guarantees growth: optimizing their inventory.

 That's because 21-41% of customers will actually purchase the product from another retailer if it's out-of-stock instead.
 So, keeping items in stock eliminates this lost revenue.

-Stockouts will still happen from time to time
+Account for stockouts that will still happen from time to time

 Even an optimized inventory will still experience a stockout from time to time.
 This is what many brands who've managed operational excellence are currently experiencing, thanks to the COVID-19 supply chain disruptions.